RohitKochhar/advent-of-code/day1/README.md

 When we are searching for 2020, solution B and C are identical, but solution C is the better algorithm as it is the one which is more flexible.

 The verbose code with the quicksort algorithm included is in `day1/part1_verbose`, the bare minimum operating code with the best compleixty is in `day1/part1_slim`

+### Part 2
+#### Problem Outline
+The Elves in accounting are thankful for your help; one of them even offers you a starfish coin they had left over from a past vacation.
+They offer you a second one if you can find three numbers in your expense report that meet the same criteria.

+Using the above example again, the three entries that sum to 2020 are 979, 366, and 675.
+Multiplying them together produces the answer, 241861950.

+In your expense report, what is the product of the three entries that sum to 2020?

+#### Solutions
+##### Solution A
+Immediately upon reading this new problem, it seems intuitive to simply adapt our code from part 1 to be recursive, so that for a given number a, we can find two numbers, b and c, using our same hash table which equal 2020-a

+We want to find 3 numbers, a,b,c, from a list of n numbers, which add to some larger number N (=2020)

+1. Convert the array into an unordered hash table, this has a complexity of n + N%100.
+2. Iterate down the rows of the first half of the hash matrix.
+For each row that we iterate, go across the row as well and try each value as the base number.
+There is a worst case complexity of 100 for each row, and we do this ((N+1)%100)/2 times, so the worst case complexity for this step is 50*((N+1)%100).
+3. We repeat this step again to find the two numbers which will add to the number from step 2 to add 2020.
+So this step has a complexity of 50*((N+1)%100), but it happens for each occurance of step 2.

+This algorithm has an apparent complexity of n+(N%100)+(50*(N%100))^2

+For N = 2020, we get have an affine complexity.
+This solution takes about 0.003 seconds.